Revenue Streams: Existing, Expanded and New

 Revenue generated from selling branded merchandise (t-shirts, hoodies, posters, etc.).
 Paid to artist/performer by fans.

-Money directly from fans who are subscribing to your fan club.
+MMoney directly from fans who are subscribing to your fan club or Patreon-like channel.

 B. Persona Licensing